paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 # What about Swift?

 ^ It's not Ruby
-Swift will never do android
+Swift will never really do Android
 It's almost like for like ... the beauty is the LLVM Swift, Objective-C, Ruby ... all interchangeable